Maintaining our grounds

 We own a lot of land on estates so we need to plan when and where we carry out the work throughout the year.

-We carry out some of the tasks many times throughout the year, eg regular grass cutting in the summer.
+We carry out some of the tasks many times throughout the year, eg grass cutting in the summer.
 We will visit your estate regularly in the growing season from March to October.

 How to get involved

 If you notice an issue with communal or public grounds near your home, please contact us.
+Or if you notice fly-tipping, please report it to us.

 You can also discuss our grounds maintenance programme at walkabouts or drop-in sessions with your neighbourhood co-ordinator.
 You can find out about your next meeting by contacting your neighbourhood co-ordinator.